mmrl/dl/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/mmrl/dl.svg?style=popout)

 This directory contains files to build [Docker](http://www.docker.com/) images which make it easy to get up and running with GPU-accelerated deep learning.
 The base image provides a Jupyter Lab (notebook) environment in a Docker container which has direct access to the host system's GPU(s).
-Several variants with popular deep learning libraries are available to choose from (built on top of the base image) which currently include:
+Several variants with popular deep learning libraries are available to choose from (built on top of the base image - `mmrl/dl:base`) which currently include:

 * `mmrl/dl:pytorch`: PyTorch
 * `mmrl/dl:keras`: Keras and TensorFlow